 Tested by Layla Khoury-Hanold for Food Network Kitchen

 Cutting boards are a must-have in any kitchen prep arsenal, but finding the right cutting board can be as tricky as finding the right pair of pants — you need it to be an ideal size, the right material and it must look and feel good, too.

-- When it comes to cutting board materials, plastic ones are a workhorse for chopping and slicing produce, mincing garlic and herbs and cutting meat, plus they have the added benefit of being dishwasher-safe.
-On the downside, they tend to be harder on your knives (the grooves they create can harbor bacteria), and they aren’t known for being particularly beautiful.
+- Plastic Boards: When it comes to cutting board materials, plastic ones are a workhorse for chopping and slicing produce, mincing garlic and herbs and cutting meat, plus they have the added benefit of being dishwasher-safe.
+On the downside, they tend to be harder on your knives (the grooves they create can harbor bacteria), and they aren’t particularly attractive.

-- Wooden boards are typically more aesthetically impressive, extra durable and less hard on your knives over time, though they do require a little extra TLC by way of a mineral oil rub.
+- Wood Boards: Wooden boards are typically more aesthetically pleasing, extra durable and less hard on your knives over time, though they do require a little extra TLC by way of a mineral oil rub.
 Wooden boards often double as serving boards too, going from kitchen counter to dining room table to serve everything from crudité and charcuterie to roasts and party platters.

-- There are also important factors including stability and stain and odor resistance.
+- Durability: There are also important factors including stability and stain and odor resistance.

 To help you find your best board, we chopped beets, diced potatoes, minced garlic and rough-chopped parsley to bring you our top picks for best-in-class cutting boards.

 We purchased 14 top-rated cutting boards according to various online sites, reviews and bestseller rankings.
 Within those two categories, we purchased cutting boards at various price points and sizes.
 For each board, we diced potatoes to test stability, roughly chopped parsley to test the board’s surface, made a garlic paste to test for smell resistance and diced beets to test stain resistance.